OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 For each morphology given, a figure will be produced showing the assigned model regions.

-Every time the generation is completed, the script will return an error - ignore this: It is expected.
+Every time the generation is completed, the script will return an error:

+ - ignore this: It is expected.
 After completion, the script will copy all other necessary files to the model folders.

 ## Software Requirements